-Associate and baccalaureate degree courses adhere to standard academic course measurement/conversion of clock to credit hour.
+Associate and bachelor degree courses adhere to standard academic course measurement/conversion of clock to credit hour.
 Each lecture hour requires a minimum of 2 hours of student outside preparation.
 Example: A 3-credit course offered over 16 weeks requires 3 hours of in-class lecture weekly; for each hour of class, at least 2 hours of outside preparation are expected.
+Thus, a 3-credit course offered over 16 weeks would have 6 hours of outside preparation.
+A 3-credit course offered over 8 weeks would require 12 hours of outside preparation.